r4victor/tenthousandmeters/content/blog/python_bts_07.md

 ## Listing attributes of an object

-We can see what attributes an object has by calling the built-in [`dir()`](https://docs.python.org/3/library/functions.html#dir) function on the object.
+Python provides the built-in [`dir()`](https://docs.python.org/3/library/functions.html#dir) function that can be used to view what attributes an object has.
 Have you ever wondered how this function finds the attributes?
 It's implemented by calling the `__dir__()` special method of the object's type.
 Types rarely define their own `__dir__()`, yet all the types have it.
 This is because the `object` type defines `__dir__()`, and all other types inherit from `object`.
-The implementation provided by `object` lists all the attributes stored in the object's dictionary, in the type's dictionary and in the dictionaries of type's parents.
+The implementation provided by `object` lists all the attributes stored in the object's dictionary, in the type's dictionary and in the dictionaries of the type's parents.
 So, `dir()` effectively returns all the attributes of an ordinary object.
 However, when we call `dir()` on a type, we don't get all its attributes.
 This is because `type` provides its own implementation of `__dir__()`.
-This implementation returns attributes stored in the type's dictionary and in the dictionaries of type's parents.
-It, however, ignores attributes stored in the metatype's dictionary and in the dictionaries of metatype's parents.
+This implementation returns attributes stored in the type's dictionary and in the dictionaries of the type's parents.
+It, however, ignores attributes stored in the metatype's dictionary and in the dictionaries of the metatype's parents.
 The documentation [explains](https://docs.python.org/3/library/functions.html#dir) why this is the case:

 > Because `dir()` is supplied primarily as a convenience for use at an interactive prompt, it tries to supply an interesting set of names more than it tries to supply a rigorously or consistently defined set of names, and its detailed behavior may change across releases.
 For example, metaclass attributes are not in the result list when the argument is a class.